NourAMFouad/Task_Management_System/README.md

 4- Able to delete a task, so that he/she can remove tasks that are no longer relevant.

+5- Able to save all tasks in txt file, display all tasks with (description and statu).

 When need to exit from app press Esc button.